emre1702/BonusBot/README.md

 4. WEB_BASE_URL
 The base url where the ASP.NET Core server is running.
 E.g. my base url is "http://bonusbot.net".
+5. BONUSBOT_ACTIVITY
+Activity of the bot when started.

 ## How is the code structured?
 There are the main, systems and module projects.